Skip to main content

 Edit a dashboard tile

-1. Click on the vertical three-dot menu that pops up in the top right corner of a tile when you hover over the tile.
+The vertical three-dot menu in the top right corner of a tile when you hover over the tile is how you can edit the content or the appearance of a tile.

 Filters